pymarktools

 Features

-• Image validation in markdown files with comprehensive error reporting
+• Image validation with comprehensive error reporting

-• Pattern filtering with include/exclude glob patterns for targeted file processing
+• Pattern filtering with include/exclude glob patterns

 • Local file checking with proper path resolution and anchor support